 We curate this list but don't run the opportunities listed.
 This is not a complete list of all the retreats, workshops and classes in Scotland.

-You might also want to look into our support programmes for writers; the New Writers Award, Ignite Fellowship and the Robert Louis Stevenson Fellowship.
-If you're under 18, why not check out What's Your Story?
+You might also want to look into our support programmes for writers; the New Writers Award and Ignite Fellowship.

 Due to Coronavirus more retreats and residencies are moving online.
 We have compiled a list of these here(this will open in a new window).

 Writing retreats and residencies